1996Rosy/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 **DOCUMENTATION**

-For my configuration I chose the default I did exactly like in the videos.
+For my configuration I used the version 7.2 of apache thus my apache2-foreground is the updated version made for apache 7.2.

 ## Additional steps to get extra points on top of the "base" grade